seanpm2001/Learn/README.md

 This repository is a reference to my learning experience on programming.
 Other subjects will be added in the future.

+**Notes:**

+***Viewing the table***

+The table on this page was intended to function normally, but on GitHub, the 7 column table becomes scrollable unless you visit the individual README file.
+To prevent unnecessary scrolling, try widening the margins via inspect element/other change, or [view the README.md file separately](/README.md)

+***Optimization***

+This page is not designed/optimized for:

+* (Windows 7) computers with less than 10 gigabytes of RAM
+* (Windows 8/8.1) computers with less than 13 gigabytes of RAM
+* (Windows 10) computers with less than 14 gigabytes of RAM
+* (Windows 11) computers with less than 16 gigabytes of RAM
+* (MacOS 11-13) computers with less than 15.5 gigabytes of RAM
+* (MacOS 10.12-10.15) computers with less than 13.5 gigabytes of RAM
+* (Ubuntu Linux) computers with less than 10 gigabytes of RAM
+* (Fedora Linux) computers with less than 9.5 gigabytes of RAM
+* (ChromeOS/ChromiumOS) not optimized at all

+Users in these ranges may experience tab/system crashes.
+Lag will be guaranteed

+**As of V91**

 ## By language

 <details open><summary><b>Click/tap here to expand/collapse the by language section table</b></summary>